frmwrk123/frmwrk123.github.io/_posts/2019-02-16-lotr-book-to-film.markdown

 17 years pass in which Gandalf tries to figure out if the ring is actually "the one ring".
 Eventually he comes back and has a lengthy talk with Frodo and tells him of the task ahead and that Frodo must go to Rivendell.
 At this meeting the black speech on the ring is also revealed.
 To make his disappearance seem normal, Frodo plans with the help of his friend Meriadoc to move to Buckland (east of the Brandywine river) and buys a small home there, which is out of eyesight from other buildings.
-Sam was eavesdropping and was conscripted to help Frodo in the endeavour.
+Bag End is sold to the S.-B. Sam was eavesdropping and was conscripted to help Frodo in the endeavour.

 Gandalf sets out again and on his return to the shire (some weeks/months before Frodos move) he meets Radagast near Bree, who tells him that Saruman wants to see him.
 Gandalf now writes a letter and gives it to the innkeeper in